What are the entry requirements?

 Information about stand-alone AS subjects will be required on the UCAS form.
 The Cambridge colleges have agreed to use further written assessment for all applicants either sat at your school and college for some subjects, or taken at the same time as your interview in Cambridge (or overseas).

 Written assessments will be undertaken either pre-interview or at-interview, depending on the course applied for.
 They will form part of our holistic assessment of applicants, rather than being a stand-alone mechanism for interview selection.
-Our pre-interview assessments will be scheduled in early November on the same day as the University of Oxford’s pre-interview tests, to make them easier for schools and colleges to administer.
+Our pre-interview assessments will be scheduled on the same day as the University of Oxford’s pre-interview tests, to make them easier for schools and colleges to administer.
 At-interview assessments will take place during the December interview period, usually on the same day as the academic interview(s), as currently happens in assessments such as the Cambridge Law Test and the Cambridge Philosophy Test.
 No advance preparation will be needed, other than revision of relevant recent subject knowledge where appropriate.
 Most at-interview assessments will be one hour in duration, and most pre-interview assessments will last no longer than two hours.

 The Standard Offer